-- Excessive tardiness (more than 15 times late to class per marking period) (8-9) \geq - \geq Theft (8-9) - ≻ Throwing food (8-9) Including restitution and possible referral to juvenile authorities - Possession or use of any tobacco product.
-3rd offense (8-9) \triangleright See note concerning smoking in Level 4 above. - Possession of any smoking device, 3rd offense (8-9) \triangleright - See note re: testing and clearance in Level 4 above. - Altercation with other student / Behavior deemed dangerous and irresponsible (8-9) \triangleright - ≻ Profanity or obscenity which is intentional or directed toward any staff member (8-9) - ≻ Intimidation/Bullving/Harassment/HIB Retaliation or False Reporting (8-9) - Tampering with fire alarm or fire extinguisher (8-9) - Possession of fireworks or other incendiary devices (8-9) - AAAAAA Vandalism (8-9) - Gambling (8-9) - Possession or display of pornographic material (8-9) - Cutting Study Hall (third and subsequent offense) - ⊳ Violation of In-school suspension rules and procedures (8-9) - Out of school building without permission (2nd and subsequent offense) (8-9) - Leaving school grounds without permission (2nd offense to level 5) (8-9) - \triangleright Parking in teacher parking lot, 3rd or subsequent offense - ⊳ Failure to follow the Dress Code Policy, p.
-36, 5th offense - \triangleright Failure to follow the Cell Telephone, Electronic Devices and Other Unauthorized Items Policy, p.
-37, 5th offense - ⊳ Failure to comply with directives during emergency/drills (i.e. lockdown, evacuation) (8-10) - ⊳ Use of water toys (i.e. water guns, balloons, modified water bottles) (8-9) - ≻ Throwing a projectile out of any window of school building or school bus, 2d offense (8-10) - Use of someone else's ID or Hall Pass with permission. ≻ - ۶ Intentional attempt to expose another's undergarments or private parts ("Pantsing") (8-9) - ⊳ Unauthorized publication of recorded material online or elsewhere (8-9) - ≻ Refusal to serve Detention (General or Extended) or Restorative Practice (8-9) - \triangleright Missing Saturday detention (8-9) - \triangleright Causing a disturbance at any athletic or other event, whether a home or away game/event (8-10) - \triangleright Refusal to wear personal protective gear or to maintain appropriate social distance, as may be required by school regulation, 1st offense (8-9)
+- Excessive tardiness (more than 15 times late to class per marking period) (8-9) - □ Theft (8-9) Including restitution and possible referral to juvenile authorities - Throwing food or any object (while at any school-related activity, including when riding a school bus) (8-9)Including restitution and possible referral to juvenile authorities - Possession or use of any tobacco product.
+3rd offense (8-9) See note concerning smoking in Level 4 above. - Possession of any smoking device, 3rd offense (8-9) See note re: testing and clearance in Level 4 above. - Altercation with other student / Behavior deemed dangerous and irresponsible (8-9) - \Box Profanity or obscenity which is intentional or directed toward any staff member (8-9) - □ Intimidation/Bullying/Harassment/HIB Retaliation or False Reporting (8-9) - Tampering with fire alarm or fire extinguisher (8-9)

+- Possession of fireworks or other incendiary devices (8-9) - □ Vandalism (8-9) - Gambling (8-9) - Possession or display of pornographic material (8-9) - Cutting Study Hall (third and subsequent offense) - □ Violation of In-school suspension/restorative practice rules and procedures (8-9) - Out of school building without permission (2nd and subsequent offense) (8-9) - □ Leaving school grounds without permission (2nd offense to level 5) (8-9) - Parking in teacher parking lot, 3rd or subsequent offense - □ Failure to follow the Dress Code Policy, p.
+37, 5th offense - □ Failure to follow the Cell Telephone, Electronic Devices and Other Unauthorized Items Policy, p.
+40, 5th offense - Failure to comply with directives during emergency/drills (i.e. lockdown, evacuation) (8-10) - Use of water toys (i.e. water guns, balloons, modified water bottles) (8-9) - Throwing a projectile out of any window of school building or school bus, 2d offense (8-10) - Use of someone else's ID or Hall Pass with permission. - □ Intentional attempt to expose another's undergarments or private parts ("Pantsing") (8-9) - Unauthorized publication of recorded material online or elsewhere (8-9) - Refusal to serve Detention (General or Extended), ISS or Restorative Practice Session.
+(8-9) - □ Missing Saturday detention (8-9) - Causing a disturbance at any athletic or other event, whether a home or away game/event (8-10) - □ Refusal to wear personal protective gear or to maintain appropriate social distance, as may be required by school regulation, 1st offense (8-9)